fernandoescolar/vscode-solution-explorer/README.md

 - `vssolution.win32Encoding` Win32 "codepage" to "iconv.js" encoding equivalences.

+- `vssolution.openProjectOnClick`: Sets whether clicking a project in the explorer tree opens the underlying project file.

 - `vssolution.customCommands` Sets custom the terminal commands.

 - `vssolution.openSolutions.inRootFolder` Sets whether solutions will be automatically loaded from the root folder.